 Next, you will want to run this mixture through a strainer to remove any possible lumps or air bubbles that have formed.
 You want a nice glassy finish so the less air in the glaze the better.

 Pour the glaze into a bowl with 8 oz (1 cup) of white melting chocolate and let it sit for 3 minutes.
 This will help to soften the chocolate discs.
 Once it is softened, you need to mix it.
-I used an immersion blender but a hand mixer will work as well.
+I used an immersion blender but a hand mixer or stand mixer will work as well.
 If you use a hand mixer might add more air and you may need to strain it again.
 From this point you need to work a little quick as the temperature in the glaze will start to drop.

 Get a lined cookie sheet.
 This will make clean up a lot easier.
 Take the cake out of the fridge.
 I used a cereal bowl upside down to left the cake so the glaze will be able to run off.

 You need to separate the mixture into separate bowls.
 How many will depend on how many different colors you are trying to make, but I used 5.
 I do not own a proper candy thermometer but I did review this laser thermometer a couple years ago and use it all the time and is very accurate for doing this as well.